Pandora's Box (1999 video game)

-Pandora's Box is a 1999 video game created by the designer of Tetris, Alexey Pajitnov, for Microsoft.
+Pandora's Box is a 1999 video game created by Alexey Pajitnov for Microsoft.

 Gameplay

 In the game, players must travel around the world to different cities solving various kinds of puzzles to capture the seven "tricksters" - Maui, Puck, Eris, Coyote, Monkey, Anansi and Raven.
 Each trickster has a challenge puzzle after finding all the missing box pieces, acquired by solving the puzzle with each piece behind it in each city.
 The location of the pieces is randomized each game.
 The game offers sporadic bonuses.
 Hints are used to find where one piece goes if the player needs help figuring it out.
 Free puzzle tokens solve puzzles for the player if needed.
 A free puzzle token is awarded for every ten puzzles solved.
+Some puzzles, if solved in a limited amount of time, grant the location of the piece or additional hint/puzzle token.

 Puzzle types

-Most puzzle types in the game are variations on the basic concept of a tiling puzzle, and often involve famous paintings, statues, photos of notable places around the world, or other artifacts:
+Most puzzle types in the game are variations on the basic concept of a tiling puzzle, and often involve famous paintings, statues, photos (usually from Corbis' archive) of notable places around the world, or other artifacts: